 Compassionate & Results-Oriented Workers’ Compensation Lawyer Advocating for Your Rights

-If you are injured on the job and your employer offers workers’ compensation benefits, our trusted legal team at The Law Offices of George P. Escobedo & Associates, PLLC will help you successfully file a claim to obtain the outcome you deserve.
+If you are injured on the job and your employer offers workers’ compensation benefits, our trusted legal team at The Law Office of George P. Escobedo & Associates, PLLC will help you successfully file a claim to obtain the outcome you deserve.
 Our firm is highly respected for our unparalleled commitment to justice--allow us to fight for you.

 We are here for you.
 Don’t hesitate to contact us at your earliest convenience by calling (210) 807-3178.